Wolf3s/xbmc4xbox-python/python/Doc/library/xml.rst

   parser retrieves the resource with e.g. HTTP or FTP requests and embeds the content into the XML document.

-`DTD`_ retrieval
+DTD retrieval
-  Some XML libraries like Python's :mod:`xml.dom.pulldom` retrieve document type definitions from remote or local locations.
+  Some XML libraries like Python's mod:'xml.dom.pulldom' retrieve document type definitions from remote or local locations.
 The feature has similar implications as the external entity expansion issue.